mwitte/TechDivision.Neos.Search/Documentation/HowTo.rst

 there is the possibility to index and search for other models by extending the existing source in your own package.

 To get most possibilities every node gets discrete indexed and searched.
 The results are the most suitable nodes and it's page reduced by page.
-In future here should be the opportunity to change this to add all nodes by page as one document to search index by configuration.

 Why this namespace?
 -------------------

-Until now this is a non-corporate project.
+Until now this is a non-corporate project i made in my leisure time.
 I chose this namespace to participate at a company internal contest.

 Licence